micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

   }
   ```

-  For a detail on the avaliable QoS options and the advantages and disadvantages between reliable and best effort modes, check the [QoS tutorial](../qos/).
+  For a detail on the available QoS options and the advantages and disadvantages between reliable and best effort modes, check the [QoS tutorial](../qos/).

 ## <a name="pub_publish"/>Publish a message